STRATIMADMIN/stratim-playbooks/our-values.md

 # STRATIM Values

+Our people solve complexity for the people around them everyday.
+Here’s the values we live by:

+_Note: Our values our dynamic and evolve over time, they are shaped and governed by the team.
+We love hearing ways that we can live our values and also ways they can be improved._

 ### Move Fast; Think Big {#movefastthinkbig}

 * **Dare mighty things.** We’re in the future business.
 Be bold, courageous and audacious.
 Dream big: nothing great ever came from playing it safe.